 In Year 10 students build up their knowledge of food science, nutrition, healthy eating and dietary needs, and learn how to use an on-line nutritional analysis program, for which they have their own individual account.
 They also study the main food groups and learn about the many functional and chemical properties of ingredients in recipes.
 Linked into the topics are a wide range of high-level creative practical skills, designed to build on those already learned in Key Stage 3, in order that students become more confident and competent.
 The course also teaches students about the importance of food provenance, environmental impact and sustainability to give them an understanding of how food security challenges can be managed in the future.
 Students also study British and other international culinary traditions, for example, food choice related to religion, culture ethical and moral beliefs and medical conditions.
-Microbiology, bacterial contamination and food hygiene are also taught as part of this course and students apply this knowledge when planning for their practical assessments as part of the food preparation investigations and nonexamination assessments.
-Throughout the year there will be opportunities for students to partake in masterclasses in a range of high-level practical skills from visiting chefs and food industry professionals as well as food excursions to develop a greater understanding of the theory of food preparation and nutrition.
+Microbiology, bacterial contamination and food hygiene are also taught as part of this course and students apply this knowledge when planning for their practical assessments as part of the food preparation investigations and non-examination assessments.